 Read also: How to avoid distractions at work

 Be very careful of what you say during an interview, as it portrays a lot about who you are to your interviewer.

 Pay attention to what you say in the following areas:

 - Your qualifications: Don’t tell lies in an interview.
 Don’t say what you can’t do or what you’ve not done just to impress.
 Provide accurate information about your education and accomplishments.
 If the recruiter eventually finds out that you lied, you would have betrayed their trust and will lose that opportunity, so why not speak the truth?

-- Complains: Speaking ill of your previous company or boss or focusing on bad experiences are things to avoid in a job interview.
+- Complaints: Speaking ill of your previous company or boss or focusing on bad experiences are things to avoid in a job interview.
 If you keep complaining, the interviewer will see you as a complaining employee and believe you’ll speak the same way about him if he was your previous boss.
 So try to keep the discussion positive.
-You can share how you overcame unpleasant experiences and the lessons you learnt.
+You can share how you overcame unpleasant experiences and the lessons you learned.

 - Casual talks or slang: Remember this is a professional meeting, so keep it that way.
 Don’t speak to an interviewer the same way you talk to your best friend and don’t use slang.

 - Rambling: Avoid rambling during a job interview.
 Everything you say should be clear, concise, and straight to the point.
 Don’t say what’s not necessary or talk about personal or unrelated issues that are not beneficial to the matter at hand.
 Respond well to questions asked and don’t do all the talking, be an active listener as well.